ashimbadrie/lara-core/README.md

 ```

+## REST API CRUD

-To handle basic REST API CRUD operations, we need to create a data manager and data controller that has basic business logic.
+To handle basic REST API CRUD operations, we need to create a *data manager* and *data controller* as follows:

 ```php